 In such an instance, the annual report needs to be filed on paper.
 The appropriate documents making the changes to the paid-in capital, authorized shares, or issued shares need to accompany the annual report.

 It is possible to have various classes of shares.
 In some cases, business owners will have a series below the classes.
 Larger companies may take advantage of this system for investors so that no real rights are granted to the investors purchasing a certain series.
 However, most corporations list the class as "common."
 The majority of corporations leave the field for the series blank.

 About 95 percent of all corporations in the state of Illinois don't have a series of shares.
 The par value for shares is usually a dollar, a penny, or zero.
 A business owner can change the par value at any moment in time.

 The articles of incorporation should include information about the number of shares authorized.

 Most business owners issues shares at the first meeting of their corporation.

 There are some business owners who forget to hold an annual meeting and still more who simply don't hold annual meetings.
 To look up information related to shares, you will need to take a look at your past annual reports.
 You may even find it necessary to look through the annual meeting record book to determine whether you even issued shares.
 While it's fine to put zero, it is more likely that you issued every share that you authorized.

 If you need help with Illinois corporation annual report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.